WorkShop-UdeA/assignments/lab1/README.md

 - The turtle should move smoothly toward the goal position
 - When it reaches the goal, it should stop completely (no wiggling)
 - The controller should handle different goal positions reliably
+- Move to 4 different position sequentally by prompt entering a new position after previous goal is reached

 ## Setup Instructions